goldfeld/vim-seek/README.md

 The motion `x` is to seek what `t` is to `f`.
 Standing for 'cut short \[of the target\]', it acts up to the first character typed, but doesn't include it.
 This is in contrast to `s` itself, which does include the first character typed--to keep it consistent with `f` behavior--but not the second character.

 Lastly but quite useful, `o` jumps out to the next word containing the characters typed, acting on the whole word.
-It's the equivalent of `iw`, but sniping the target from a distance.
+It's the equivalent of `aw`, but sniping the target from a distance.
 Typing `code` takes you to the next word containing "de", deleting it and leaving you in insert mode.

 As expected, `x` and `o` are complemented by the reversed `X` and `O`.